mapbox/tippecanoe/README.md

 ### Reordering features within each tile

  * `-pi` or `--preserve-input-order`: Preserve the original input order of features as the drawing order instead of ordering geographically.
 (This is implemented as a restoration of the original order at the end, so that dot-dropping is still geographic, which means it also undoes `-ao`).
+ * `-ac` or `--coalesce`: Coalesce consecutive features that have the same attributes.
+This can be useful if you have lots of small polygons with identical attributes and you would like to merge them together.
- * `-ao` or `--reorder`: Reorder features to put ones with the same attributes in sequence, to try to get them to coalesce.
+ * `-ao` or `--reorder`: Reorder features to put ones with the same attributes in sequence (instead of ones that are approximately spatially adjacent), to try to get them to coalesce.
 You probably want to use this if you use `--coalesce`.
- * `-ac` or `--coalesce`: Coalesce adjacent features that have the same attributes.
-This can be useful if you have lots of small polygons with identical attributes and you would like to merge them together.
  * `-ar` or `--reverse`: Try reversing the directions of lines to make them coalesce and compress better.
 You probably don't want to use this.
+ * `-ah` or `--hilbert`: Put features in Hilbert Curve order instead of the usual Z-Order.
+This improves the odds that spatially adjacent features will be sequentially adjacent, and should improve density calculations and spatial coalescing.
+It should be the default eventually.

 ### Adding calculated attributes